openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/monitoring.md

 With this change, the exporter calls to the IO engine for stats tied to the frequency of Prometheus poll cycle.

+With this change, the exporter will query the IO engine for stats related to the frequency of Prometheus poll cycle.

 :::important
 Users are recommended to have Prometheus poll interval not less then 5 minutes.
 :::